nick-brown/ruby-interview-questions/README.md

 A: It defines successfully since constants are publicly accessible and assignable.

 Q: What happens to a constant which is not assigned?
-A: It will not exist.
+A: It does not exist.

 Classes
 -------------------------------------------------------------------------------